cite-architecture/xcite/docs/ctsurn-quick/index.md

 ### URN containment
-The containment operator '>' tests whether one URN fully contains the other ('>=' tests "contains or is equal to").
+The containment operator '>' tests whether one URN fully contains the other ('>=' tests "contains or is equal to") in both the work and the passage hierarchies:

 ```scala
 scala> iliad_1_1_notional > venetusA_1_1